Bct-crypto/-Algebra-SmartContracts-audit-checklist/README.md

 - [ ] Verify the availability of documentation.
 There should be both high-level documentation and more detailed documentation.
 - [ ] Verify that the documentation clearly and precisely defines all trust boundaries in the contract (trusted relations with other contracts and significant data flows).
+- [ ] Verify that the contract logic and protocol parameters implementation corresponds to the documentation.

 ## Variables